deepfates/fastpages/_posts/2021-08-13-tweet-archive.md

 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<p>I would also liek to do analysis to see how often I tweet.
-And make a big list of links.
+<p>I would also like to do analysis to see how often I tweet, and other facts.
+And maybe make a big list of links.
 Maybe next time.</p>
-<p>For now you can find these secret tweet archives by searching in the <a href="/explore">Explore</a> page</p>
+<p>For now you can find these secret tweet archives by searching in the <a href="/explore">Explore</a> page.
+The days archived this time are as follows.</p>

 </div>
 </div>